why Nokia Oyj [NOK] is a Good Choice for Investors After New Price Target of $6.59

 Sponsored

-Notification under Chapter 9, Section 10 of the Finnish Securities Market Act: holdings of The Goldman Sachs Group, Inc. in Nokia Corporation decreased below 5%.

-It opened the trading session at $4.60, the shares rose to $4.64 and dropped to $4.585, the range by which the price of stock traded the whole day.
-The daily chart for NOK points out that the company has recorded -3.73% loss over the past six months.
-However, it is still -13.73% lower than its most recent low trading price.
+The results of the trading session contributed to over 11279009 shares changing hands.
+Over the past one week, the price volatility of Nokia Oyj stands at 1.41% while the volatility over the past one month is 1.79%.

-If we look at the average trading volume of 23.25M shares, NOK reached to a volume of 14376082 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NOK stock reached $26.24 billion, with 5.61 billion shares outstanding and 5.58 billion shares in the current float.
+Compared to the average trading volume of 22.44M shares, NOK reached a trading volume of 11279009 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NOK shares is $6.59 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NOK stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.